thiru/fileworthy/docs/index.md

 * The `APP` struct groups general, high-level app details including
   * `DEBUG`
     * whether the site is running in a debug mode
-  * `NAME`
-    * the user-specified name of this instance of the app
-    * this will default to the name of the directory specified in `working-dir`
   * `APP-DIR`
     * the root directory of the app's source/binaries
   * `WORKING-DIR`